 When Should You Come Seek Support?

-You should definitely come to the YUGSA if you are experiencing any of the issues listed above.
+You should come to the YUGSA if you are experiencing any of the issues listed above.
 Some graduate students try to resolve these issues by themselves or ignore them altogether causing the situation to escalate.
-By speaking with your graduate student advocate, you might be able to address problems early on and avoid/resolve conflicts and stressful situations.
+Speaking with our Student Services Coordinator is confidential.
+When you approach us early on you will be more likely to solve problems and avoid conflicts and stressful situations.

 It is important to familiarize yourself with The Faculty of Graduate Studies’ (FGS) regulations as well as your own program’s policies, procedures and guidelines.
-If you do not know where to obtain this information or need help understanding these documents, please contact us!
+If you do not know where to obtain your own program’s information, please contact us.

 - Carefully listen to you and take your concerns seriously